KonstantinaStrantzali/first-milestone-project/README.md

 ## Surface

 ### Colors
-The colour scheme was chosen with the main color a shade of green, which stands for balance, nature and rebirth and intended to envoke prosperity and freshness to the potential spa costumers.
+The colour scheme was chosen with the main color a shade of green, which stands for balance, nature and rebirth, exacly what our website represent and intended to envoke prosperity and freshness to the potential spa costumers.

 <p float="center">
   <img src="md.images/color-palette.png" width="80%"/>